nathvnt/ipfluxio-linux/DOCUMENTATION.md

 ### Application Installation Paths (Linux)
 ---

-*These are the paths where the application is installed naturally and where the post installation script places extra resources necessary to run the applicaiton*
+*These are the paths where the application is installed naturally and where the post installation script places extra resources necessary to run the applicaiton.*

 ---